nitron2/twenty-question-animals/README.md

 ## FEMA website class project

 ## Goals:
-[ ] HTML w/css front page\
+[ ] Figure out all required inputs and how to handle them [ ] HTML w/css front page\
 [ ] Javascript for the logic for dealing with data\
 [ ] Choose a database, SQLite potentially?\